yanzhang111/VerticalSlice/README.md

 ## Final Devlog
+### Question 1
-1.My core gameplay loop is exploration, platforming, combat, quest progress, and then reaching the ending.
+  My core gameplay loop is exploration, platforming, combat, quest progress, and then reaching the ending.
 At the beginning, the player explores the forest area and finds a locked door.
 Then the player needs to talk to the NPC, follow the quest to collect herbs, defeat enemies, unlock a stronger attack, and fight the boss.
 After defeating the boss, the player gets the key and returns to the door to enter the ending.